 Then, place the bowl in the stand mixer and add the beater hook.
 Add the oil and salt and mix it for a moment.
 After that, add the flour one cup at a time, mixing well between each cup.

-After mixing all the flour (usually 5 cups), attach the kneading hook and knead the dough well.
+After mixing all the flour (usually 5 cups), attach the kneading dough hook attachment and knead the dough well.
 When the dough pulls from the wall of the bowl and has a smooth appearance, it’s ready for the first rise.

 This takes at least 5 minutes.